 Over the past few years, there have been many improvements in the planned ILD detector that are relevant for these measurements.
-The b-tagging efficiency in ILD has been improved by 5% at the same level of purity [190].
-This improvement and the inclusion of $HH \rightarrow \tau^+ \tau^- b\bar{b}$ have been estimated to improve the ILC500 precision on $\lambda$ from the 27% mentioned above to 21 - 22% [474].
+The b-tagging efficiency in ILD has been improved by 5% at the same level of purity [216].
+This improvement and the inclusion of $HH \rightarrow \tau^+ \tau^- b\bar{b}$ have been estimated to improve the ILC500 precision on $\lambda$ from the 27% mentioned above to 21 - 22% [512].
 Another limiting factor for the double Higgs-strahlung analysis is the invariant di-jet mass reconstruction, important for separating ZHH from ZZH and ZZZ backgrounds.
-New developments in correcting for missing energy from neutrinos in semi-leptonic heavy quark decays and kinematic fitting show striking improvements on the di-jet mass reconstruction [477].
-Further improvements on the jet clustering and on the flavor tag are being expected from deep learning approaches [478] as well as from a full exploitation of the charged hadron identification capabilities of ILD [479].
+New developments in correcting for missing energy from neutrinos in semi-leptonic heavy quark decays and kinematic fitting show striking improvements on the di-jet mass reconstruction [515].
+Further improvements on the jet clustering and on the flavor tag are being expected from deep learning approaches [516] as well as from a full exploitation of the charged hadron identification capabilities of ILD [517].
 Propagation of all of these improvements of the high-level reconstruction to the full double Higgs-strahlung analysis carries the potential to bring the ILC500 sensitivity to better than 20%.

-Figure 10.7: (a) Cross-sections for double Higgs production via Higgs-strahlung (at $\sqrt{s} = 500 \text{ GeV}$ ) and WW fusion (at 1 TeV) as a function of the triple-Higgs coupling (normalised to its SM value) [474]. (b) Expected precision from each of the two ILC reactions as a function of the actual value of $\lambda$ relative to the SM value.
+Figure 10.7: (a) Cross-sections for double Higgs production via Higgs-strahlung (at $\sqrt{s} = 500 \text{ GeV}$ ) and WW fusion (at 1 TeV) as a function of the triple-Higgs coupling (normalised to its SM value) [512]. (b) Expected precision from each of the two ILC reactions as a function of the actual value of $\lambda$ relative to the SM value.

 The availability at the ILC of two different HH production reactions becomes more important when one realizes that the real goal of this measurement is to demonstrate a Higgs self-coupling different from that of the SM.
 In models with extended Higgs sectors, the self-coupling can deviate significantly from its SM value, even if other Higgs couplings are rather SM-like.
-For instance in models with two Higgs doublets (2HDM) where all fermions couple only to one Higgs doublet ("Yukawa type I") values of $-0.5 \leq \lambda/\lambda{\rm SM} \leq 1.5$ are possible even after taking into account theoretical and experimental constraints [480, 481].
+For instance in models with two Higgs doublets (2HDM) where all fermions couple only to one Higgs doublet ("Yukawa type I") values of $-0.5 \leq \lambda/\lambda{\rm SM} \leq 1.5$ are possible even after taking into account theoretical and experimental constraints [518, 519] (where higher-order corrections can enhance these values [520]).
 In models with singlet scalars that mix with the Higgs boson, even larger enhancements are possible.
-Models of electroweak baryogenesis typically require large enhancements in $\lambda$ , by a factor 1.5-2.5 [482].
+Models of electroweak baryogenesis typically require large enhancements in $\lambda$ , by a factor 1.5-2.5 [521].
 We discuss this point further in Sec.
 13.2.
 On the other hand, there are models in which $\lambda$ decreases with respect to the SM value.

 Ideally, we would like to be maximally sensitive to modifications in $\lambda$ no matter what the sign turns out to be.
 It is thus remarkable that the two ILC reactions complement each other neatly in this respect.
 In both double-Higgs reactions, the Higgs self-coupling gives only one contribution to the full amplitude and thus appears in interference with other SM effects.
 For the WW fusion reaction, this interference is destructive, so a small increase in $\lambda$ leads to a decrease in the cross section.
 For the double-Higgs-strahlung process, the interference is constructive, leading to an increase in the cross section as $\lambda$ increases.
 This effect is shown in Fig. 10.7.
 An increased cross section leads to greater sensitivity to the value of $\lambda$ .
-At the ILC, whether $\lambda$ increases or decreases, one of the possible reactions will increase in cross section and reflect this improved sensitivity.
-The situation is quite different at proton colliders such as the LHC.
-The dominant process of double Higgs production, $gg \to HH$ , is a fusion process with destructive interference.
-The double-Higgs-strahlung process, which is higher order in the electroweak coupling, has a cross section smaller by many orders of magnitude.
-At the ILC, though, there are two reactions whose results can be combined to guarantee a measurement of the self-coupling at the level of at least
+At the ILC, whether $\lambda$ increases or decreases, one of the possible reactions will increase in cross section and reflect this improved